Hayden Wolff: Early life

-Wolff grew up in Venice, Florida and attended Venice High School where he lettered in football and basketball.
-In his high school career, Wolff completed 189 of his 299 pass attempts for 2,684 yards, 24 touchdowns and nine interceptions.
-He was rated a three-star recruit and committed to play college football at Old Dominion over offers from Charlotte, Columbia, Dartmouth, Eastern Michigan, FIU, Georgia State, Harvard, Kentucky, Massachusetts, Princeton, Toledo, Tulane, Western Kentucky and Yale.
+Wolff attended Venice High School in Venice, Florida, where he lettered in football and basketball.
+He completed 189 of 299 pass attempts for 2,684 yards, 24 touchdowns and nine interceptions over his high school career.
+Wolff was rated a three-star recruit and committed to play college football at Old Dominion over offers from Charlotte, Columbia, Dartmouth, Eastern Michigan, FIU, Georgia State, Harvard, Kentucky, Massachusetts, Princeton, Toledo, Tulane, Western Kentucky and Yale.

 College career

 Old Dominion

-During Wolff's true freshman season in 2019, he played in and started three games at quarterback and was redshirted.
-He finished the season with completing 75 out of 129 passing attempts for 737 yards, two touchdowns and three interceptions.
-During the 2021 season, he played in 10 games and started seven of them at quarterback.
-He finished the season with completing 159 out of 253 passing attempts for 1,933 yards, 10 touchdowns and seven interceptions.
-During the 2022 season, he played in and started all 12 games at quarterback and finished the season with completing 234 out of 413 passing attempts for 2,908 yards, 18 touchdowns and six interceptions.
+As a freshman in 2019, Wolff played in and started three games at quarterback and was redshirted.
+He completed 75 of 129 passing attempts for 737 yards, two touchdowns and three interceptions.
+In 2021, Wolff played in 10 games and started seven.
+He completed 159 of 253 passing attempts for 1,933 yards, 10 touchdowns and seven interceptions.
+During the 2022 season, he started all 12 games at quarterback, completing 234 of 413 passing attempts for 2,908 yards, 18 touchdowns and six interceptions.

 On April 11, 2023, Wolff announced that he would be entering the transfer portal.
-On May 3, 2023, he announced that he would be transferring to Western Michigan.
+On May 3, he announced that he would be transferring to Western Michigan.

 Western Michigan

 During the 2023 season, Wolff played the first two games but was named the leading quarterback after a week 3 game against Miami (Ohio).
-Wolff played in 8 games and started 4, completing 148 of 226 passes for 1,505 yards and 8 touchdowns.
-Additionally, he tallied 2 rushing touchdowns.
+Wolff played in 8 games and started 4, completing 148 of 226 passes for 1,505 yards and 8 touchdowns to go with 2 rushing touchdowns.
 His best game came against rival Central Michigan where he threw for 333 yards and 3 touchdowns.

-Prior to the 2024 season, Wolff was named to the 2024 Johnny Unitas Golden Arm Award Watch List, an award granted to the top graduating senior quarterback.
-In 2024, Wolff started all 13 games for the Broncos.
-He completed 208 of 312 passes for 2,410 yards and 18 touchdowns.
-Following a 45-42 win over Ball State, Wolff was named MAC Offensive Player of the Week and MAC Male Scholar Athlete of the Week, having completed 26 of 29 passes for 265 yards and three touchdowns.
-After the 2024 regular season, the Broncos received an invitation to verse University of South Alabama in the 2024 Salute to Veterans Bowl.
-In the bowl game, Wolff completed 17 of 27 passes for 196 yards, 1 touchdown, and 1 interception in a loss.
+Prior to the 2024 season, Wolff was named to the Johnny Unitas Golden Arm Award watchlist.
+He started all 13 games that season and completed 208 of 312 passes for 2,410 yards and 18 touchdowns.
+Following a 45-42 win over Ball State where he completed 26 of 29 passes for 265 yards and three touchdowns, Wolff was named MAC Offensive Player of the Week and MAC Male Scholar Athlete of the Week.
+In the 2024 Salute to Veterans Bowl, he completed 17 of 27 passes for 196 yards, a touchdown and an interception in a loss to South Alabama.